Model of models -- Part 1: Will

 We can see demonstration of will field in searching for solutions in a given problem-solving task, as described in \ref{sec:problem_solving}.
 See Fig~\ref{fig:system1&2_solution}(a) for System 1 solution.
 It is the first most intuitive solution that pops up, and it is almost the shortest path from problem to goal.
 However it is not considering constraints of the problem and of logic.

 Hence, for the real (or a better) solution we try different paths, either close to the intuitive solution or far from it, see Fig~\ref{fig:system1&2_solution}(b) for System 2 possible solutions.

 Note, that in this figure we see the alignment of will and knowledge models, in the same state space (see the will field in the background).
-This alignment support organization of knowledge (models), which is necessary for effective problem solving, instead of blind search.
+This alignment support organization of knowledge (models), which is necessary for effective problem solving, instead of blind search (such as A*, BFS, DFS, Means-end analysis and more).
 So the AI works hard in organizing/aligning the actions, in order to work with minimum effort in the future, for fast response.

 The directionality can be in high dimension, since will can be a complex multi-facet vector with different aspects.
 Similarly, it could be like Capsule Nets \citep{sabour2017dynamic}.
 Still you should note, that we represent will as an arrow/vector, thus assuming its basic form: either moving away from something or moving towards something.